-Adventurous is a fitting descriptor for Joseph Caulkins.
-It has been used to describe his reputation for bold programming, world premieres and unique collaborations on the conductor’s podium, to his knack for vibrant storytelling as a freelance writer, to his pursuits as an experienced alpinist.
-These diverse interests shape the quality of his music making, writing, climbing and life.
-Whether it be a professional orchestra, singers, dancers, high school students, circus artists, people living with Parkinson’s, or Key Chorale, he is fueled by bringing out the best in everyone.
+Adventurous is a fitting descriptor for Maestro Joseph Caulkins.
+Known for bold programming, world premieres, and imaginative collaborations, he brings that same spirit to his work as a freelance writer and experienced alpinist.
+These diverse pursuits shape his approach to music making and leadership.
+Whether working with professional orchestras, singers, dancers, high school students, circus artists, or people living with Parkinson’s and memory loss, he is driven by bringing out the best in everyone.

-As a guest conductor, Maestro Caulkins has led The Venice Symphony, Space Coast Pops, The Sarasota Ballet and The Southwest Florida Symphony where he was also Associate Conductor/Director of Choruses from 2001-2010.
-Prior to his arrival in Florida, he was Artistic Director/Conductor of the Bach Chamber Choir (Rockford, IL) and directed the St. Procopius Chamber Orchestra and Choirs at Benedictine University (Lisle, IL).
-With his choruses, Mr. Caulkins has produced numerous CDs, led European concert tours, conducted world and regional premieres and commissioned new works from Dale Warland, Eric Whitacre and Ola Gjeilo among others.
+As a guest conductor, Caulkins has led The Venice Symphony, Space Coast Pops, The Sarasota Ballet, and The Southwest Florida Symphony, where he previously served as Associate Conductor and Director of Choruses.
+Prior to arriving in Florida, he was Artistic Director of the Bach Chamber Choir in Illinois and directed the St. Procopius Chamber Orchestra and Choirs at Benedictine University, producing recordings, European tours, and premieres while commissioning works from composers including Dale Warland, Eric Whitacre, and Ola Gjeilo.

 An experienced alpinist, Mountain Joe has climbed hundreds of peaks throughout the US, Canada, France, Switzerland and Italy including Mount Rainier, Grand Teton, Mont Blanc and the iconic Matterhorn.
 He has enjoyed the occasional unplanned bivouac high on the mountain, knows what lightning “feels” like, glissades with uncanny skill and speed, and once had a marmot eat most of his gear.